Design it. Sell it. We print it.

 Full center-back design

-Full-back placement is great for diversity and creativity.
+Full-back placement opens up room for creativity.
 A large print on the back is much easier to read than a stretched-out front design.
-It also provides balance for those who want to look slick and professional on the front – but a bit cheeky on the back.
+It also pairs nicely with a small left-chest print up front.

 Printing requirements: